devicetree-org/devicetree-specification/source/devicetree-basics.rst

 properties. :FIXME`chapter-device-bindings` that describe the representation of specific devices may also specify additional requirements.

-.. note:: All examples of device tree nodes in this document use the :abbr:`DTS (Device Tree Source)` format for specifying nodes and properties.
+.. note:: All examples of devicetree nodes in this document use the :abbr:`DTS (Devicetree Source)` format for specifying nodes and properties.

 compatible
 ~~~~~~~~~~